JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - The number wireless Internet-connected devices surpasses the number of connected wired devices.
     - ```2010 - 2020```

+# 1.8-1 "WHO CONTROLS THE INTERNET?"

+Match an organization name below with the role of the organization in Internet governance.
+To answer this question you’ll need to watch the Chapter 1 supplemental video on “Who Controls the Internet?”.

+- Internet Governance Forum (IGF)
+    - ```A multistakeholder deliberation body, convened by the United Nations, that does not make decisions but informs and inspires those who do.```
+- Internet Engineering Task Force (IETF)
+    - ```Sets the technical standards for Internet infrastructure -- particularly protocols, device requirements, and data formats -- in more than 9000 Request for Comments (RFCs).```
+- 3rd Generation Partnership Project (3GPP).
+    - ```Sets the technical standards for 3G, 4G, and 5G mobile cellular system.```
+- Internet Corporation for Assigned Names and Numbers (ICANN)
+    - ```Handles (assigns, adjudicates) Internet names, and manages the root level of the DNS.```
+- Institute for Electrical and Electronics Engineers
+    - ```Sets the technical standard for Ethernet and WiFi link-layer standards.```

+# 1.8-2 WHAT DOES IT MEAN TO "USE" THE INTERNET?

+In 2021, the International Telecommunications Union (ITU) reported that 61.6% of the worlds’s population are “Internet users”.
+What does it mean to be an “Internet user” according to the ITU?
+To answer this question you’ll need to watch the chapter 1 supplemental video on “Who Uses  the Internet?”

+- That someone uses the Internet at least once a day, on average.
+- ```That someone has used the Internet at least once in the last three months.```
+- That someone has used the Internet at least once in the last one month
+- That someone uses the Internet at least once a week, on average.

+# 1.8-2 THE DIGITAL DIVIDE.

+Between 2010 and 2018, which of the following digital divides has changed the least in the US?
+To answer this question you’ll need to watch the chapter 1 supplemental video on “Who Uses  the Internet?”
+To answer this question you’ll need to watch the chapter 1 supplemental video on “Who Uses  the Internet?”

+- The gap in Internet use between rural populations versus urban populations in the US.
+- ```The gap in Internet use between Black and Hispanic populations versus White populations in the US.```

 # 2.1-1 THE CLIENT-SERVER PARADIGM.